Izaron/hyde/_posts/2017-07-14-co-pr-and-cyberpunk.md

 #### Recommended to solve

-When Google Code Jam engineers was giving a talk about the CP, they considered quite good problem from one of their round - [Evaluation](https://code.google.com/codejam/contest/6274486/dashboard#s=p2).
+When Google Code Jam engineers were giving a talk about the CP, they considered quite good problem from one of their round - [Evaluation](https://code.google.com/codejam/contest/6274486/dashboard#s=p2).

 An unordered list of assignment statements is given, the task is to determine if it is possible to put the statements in some order in which all variables can be evaluated.